WeilabMSU/CLADE-2.0/README.md

 `InputValidationData.csv`: Selected labeled variants.
 Training data for downstream supervised learning.
 Default will generate 384 labeled variants with batch size 96.
 `clustering.npz`: Indecis of variants in each cluster.
 ### Examples:
+In our work in CLADE 2.0, we always set the second K_increment as 0.
+In that case, the first round and the second round of sampling are performed on the same clusters to enhance the accuracy.
+The sampling probabilities in first round are driven by evolutionary scores, and that in the second round are given by the labeled data fitness:
 `python3 cluster_sampling.py 10 0 10 10`
 ## CLADE2.0
 `CLADE2.py` Run full process of CLADE.
 Run `cluster_sampling.py` and downstream supervised learning (MLDE).